yoterel/STORM-Net/README.md

 ### For Windows 10 users only: full application executable available

-Instead of launching the application using python as described above, use these steps intead (python not required):
+Instead of launching the application using python as described above, use these steps instead (python not required):

 1. Download & extract the full executable from [here](https://www.cs.tau.ac.il/~yotamerel/precompiled_binaries/STORM-Net/STORM-Net.zip).